International Association for People-Environment Studies (IAPS) Conference 2026

 Why do we have Guiding Principles?

 Academic conferences can offer valuable career development opportunities, but they can also have a significant environmental impact (e.g., Bjørkdahl & Duharte 2022; Higham & Font, 2020), and create systemic challenges for many scholars (e.g., Cohen et al 2019).
-These realities can create tensions for conference organisers and attendees, and this is something we wanted to explicitly address in the planning and delivery of IAPS 2026.
+These realities can create tensions for conference organisers and attendees, and this is something we addressed in the planning and delivery of IAPS 2026.

 The Guiding Principles Committee

-We have a Guiding Principles committee that act as an advisory group for everyone involved with planning IAPS 2026.
-The Chair is Anna Bornioli, and she is supported by Sarah Golding, Tamala Anderson, Hebba Haddad, Michael Hassell and Birgitta Gatersleben.
+Our Guiding Principles committee acted as an advisory group for everyone involved with planning IAPS 2026.
+The Chair was Anna Bornioli, supported by Sarah Golding, Tamala Anderson, Hebba Haddad, Michael Hassell and Birgitta Gatersleben.

-Members of the Guiding Principles committee sit on all other organising committees for IAPS 2026.
-This facilitates timely communication and helps ensure the Guiding Principles are considered within all areas of activity.
+Members of the Guiding Principles committee sat on all other organising committees for IAPS 2026.
+This facilitated timely communication and helped ensure the Guiding Principles were considered within all areas of activity.

 Areas of Focus

-As conference planning progresses, we will focus our efforts on key activity areas in conference organisation.
-Our goal is to help reduce the environmental impact of the conference, engage with multiple perspectives in the planning and execution of the event, and ensure the event feels as welcoming as possible for everyone who attends.
+As conference planning progressed, we focused our efforts on key activity areas in conference organisation.
+Our goal was to help reduce the environmental impact of the conference, engage with multiple perspectives in the planning and execution of the event, and ensure the event felt as welcoming as possible for everyone who attended.

 - Working with the Communications subcommittee to consider the environmental impact and accessibility features of the conference website